THE ORIGINS EARTH

 I decided to talk about the Hawksbill turtle I discovered while my last diving in Ko Tao in Thailand, in September 2018.

 I have the Open and Advanced levels that I passed in 2013 and 2016 and in my last travel in Thailand, I was in Koh Tao where I did some fun dives.
 So it was during one of these dives that I saw my first sea turtle.
-With my diving instructor were lucky because while the first dive, we did not see any sea turtle.
+With my diving instructor were lucky because while the first dive, we did not see any sea turtle at all.

 Why this article?